quii/learn-go-with-tests/arrays/readme.md

 An interesting property of arrays is the size is encoded in its type.
 If you try and pass an `[4]int` into a function that expects `[5]int`, it wont compile.

 You may be thinking it's quite cumbersome that arrays are fixed length and most of the time you probably wont be using them!

-Go has _slices_ which are dynamic in size and most of the time you will probably be using them instead.
+Go has _slices_ which do not encode the size of the collection and instead can have any size.

 The next requirement will be to sum collections of varying sizes